Terrarizer03/LingoSwap/README.md

 - This extension is built to use AI as it was intended to do.
 ChatBots are built for conversation, thus it has much higher accuracy when translating different languages, which helps in retaining the key concepts, ideas, and context of the text.

 How it works:
 - When a webpage opens, a script is sent and extracts every HTML tag with text and text nodes.
 These tags are then pushed into an array, which is then sent to an AI to be translated.
-Once the AI returns the translated text as an Array, it then replaces the old text with the new, translated one.
+Once the AI returns the translated text as an Array, it replaces the old text with the new, translated one.